Writing Workshops for Emerging African Researchers in EdTech

 - produce ground-breaking work that will catalyse distinctively African educational scholarship, voices, thoughts, experiences and agendas.

-This course is for emerging researchers or research practitioners from Sub-Saharan Africa, with a particular focus on education, education technologies, critical pedagogies, decolonising education, decolonising EdTech, education and social justice, digital inclusion and digital rights in education, EdTech and power.
+The application process for these workshops is now closed, but the resources and course recordings are accessible to everyone.
+The workshops are targeted at emerging researchers or research practitioners from Sub-Saharan Africa, specifically focusing on various aspects related to education.
+These include education technologies, critical pedagogies, decolonising education, decolonising edtech, education and social justice, digital inclusion and digital rights in education, edtech and power.

 Objectives of the writing workshops series